salamander2/raspberry-pi-course/README.md

 * save the file with `ctrl+o`, confirm the filename with `y`, and press `ctrl+x` to close nano.
 * restart the pi with `sudo shutdown -r now`

+#### DNS problems
+If `ping 8.8.8.8` works, but DNS doesn't work (ie. `ping www.google.com` ) , then edit /etc/resolv.conf and put in the line `nameserver 8.8.8.8` or whatever nameserver you want to use.
+I'm not sure which program automatically modifies this.

 #### Update

 * you can update the repositories with `sudo apt-get update`, accept with `y`